jnixy/website/content/publication/42-cpp-turnover/index.md

 * *Fair management*.
 This goes for police executives as well as mayors, councilmembers, and other "institutional sovereigns."
 There is a [significant and positive relationship](https://doi.org/10.1111/1745-9125.12251) between perceived organizational fairness and desirable attitudes and behaviors by employees.
 When officers believe their organizations treat them fairly, they are [less sensitive to outside scrutiny](https://doi.org/10.1016/j.jcrimjus.2016.06.002), remain committed to [doing their jobs](https://doi.org/10.1016/j.jcrimjus.2019.101627), have more [favorable views of the public](https://doi.org/10.1108/13639511311329732), and are less likely to engage in [misconduct](https://doi.org/10.1177%2F0093854810397739).
 Organizational justice may protect against future staffing crises by reducing [burnout](https://doi.org/10.1108/PIJPSM-06-2019-0094), stress, and [maladaptive behaviors](https://psycnet.apa.org/doi/10.1037/law0000085).
 So while agencies have little control over how national media coverage of misconduct affects public opinion, leaders *can* [select and train](https://psycnet.apa.org/doi/10.1037/lhb0000273) their front-line supervisors to provide a buffer between community hostility and their sworn personnel.

 * *Resist going along with poorly framed narratives*.
 There is *plenty* of room for improvement in American policing, and it is necessary to hold police accountable for unlawful actions and even "lawful but awful" actions.
-But, as one example, I think it's disingenuous (if not [dangerous](https://www.theatlantic.com/ideas/archive/2021/05/what-americans-should-know-about-police-killings-minors/618759/)) to refer to police killings as an ["epidemic"](https://www.aclu.org/report/other-epidemic-fatal-police-shootings-time-covid-19) when we know that just .0002% of [60 million+ police-citizen interactions](https://bjs.ojp.gov/content/pub/pdf/cbpp18st.pdf) result in a citizen being killed.
+But, as one example, I think it's disingenuous (if not [dangerous](https://www.theatlantic.com/ideas/archive/2021/05/what-americans-should-know-about-police-killings-minors/618759/)) to refer to police killings as an ["epidemic"](https://www.aclu.org/report/other-epidemic-fatal-police-shootings-time-covid-19) when we know that each year, just .0002% of [60 million+ police-citizen interactions](https://bjs.ojp.gov/content/pub/pdf/cbpp18st.pdf) result in a citizen being killed.
 Maybe it shouldn't be a surprise that a [recent poll](https://www.skeptic.com/research-center/reports/Research-Report-CUPES-007.pdf) found that most Americans on both sides of the political aisle grossly overestimate how often police officers kill unarmed Black men each year.

 *****
 Click on the **PDF** button at the top of the page to download the full text.
 Feedback is always welcome!